kylephillips/wp-base-theme/readme.md

   * Includes most styles from the public theme, as well as tinymce and gutenberg fixes/tweaks.

 #### Colors
-Theme colors are defined in `config.json`.
+Theme colors are defined in a standard `theme.json`.
 This file is read to output a `_colors.scss` file automatically that contains the color variables and css classes specifically for the WordPress editor.

 In addition, these colors define the color choices available in the WordPress editor.
 These are available as a array constant named `THEME_COLORS`.